intermediate 25-30 minutes

 Based on the Superlines data, a reasonable prioritization would be:

 Priority 1: ChatGPT — Largest audience, nearly zero visibility.
 Requires getting featured in authoritative third-party comparison articles.
 Priority 2: Perplexity — Active audience of researchers and buyers, and Perplexity rewards fresh, well-structured content that Superlines can publish directly.
-Priority 3: Protect Grok — Already strong at 7.5%, ensure this doesn’t decay.
+Priority 3: Protect Google AI Mode, Copilot, and Grok — Already showing strong visibility at 7–10%, ensure these don’t decay.

 Step 3: Discover what AI models are actually searching for